10 Best Neighborhoods in Detroit, MI

 2. Bagley

-Bagley offers affordable and urban sensibilities near the University District.
-A commercial strip runs along Livernois with businesses catering to fashion businesses.
-The strip earned the nickname "Avenue of Fashion."
+Bagley offers affordable accommodation near the University District.
+A commercial strip runs along Livernois, which earned the nickname, "Avenue of Fashion,” for its dedication to the industry.
 McNichols Road also houses coffee shops and pubs along its commercial corridor.

 Locals choose casual eateries, like Kuzzo's Chicken & Waffles, or fine dining at Table No. 2 restaurants.
-Renters snag an apartment near the action or look for single-family Tudor homes to rent.
-Bagley sees more investment in the neighborhood with projects in the works.
+Renters snag an apartment near the action or look for single-family Tudor homes, built mostly between the 1910s and 1930s, to rent.
+Bagley is seeing more investment in the neighborhood with upcoming projects in the works.

 3. University District

-You're never far from parks, greenspace, and restaurants.
+You're also never far from parks, greenspace, or restaurants.
 This Detroit neighborhood is ideal for students and staff looking for a quieter Detroit neighborhood near the University of Detroit Mercy.
 It also offers access to golf, tennis, and a community garden.
-It's also popular for retirees looking for a quieter urban lifestyle that's still close to amenities.
+It's popular, too, for retirees looking for a slower urban lifestyle that's still close to amenities.
 Most locals commute to work or stroll over to the commercial districts.

 Monument to Joe Louis, "The Fist", in Hart Plaza Downtown Detroit, Downtown Detroit, Michigan USA